Jets’ dismal season ends with 1 last snap of shame

 “I’m really proud of the way we fought, the way we competed, it just wasn’t enough,” he said.

 Now, the question is: Who will be the coach for the team’s QB of the future?
-It appears Todd Bowles will be fired after going 24-40 in four seasons that included no playoff appearances.
+Todd Bowles was fired after the team returned to its facility in Florham Park, New Jersey, going 24-40 in four seasons that included no playoff appearances.

-“He just said that he’s proud of us and proud of the way we fought,” Darnold said.
+“He just said that he’s proud of us and proud of the way we fought,” Darnold said after the game.

 The Jets (4-12) fell behind 21-3 early in the second quarter and never threatened the AFC East champs.